Professional wrestling match types: Viking Rules match

 The Viking Rules match is a viking-themed hardcore match with the ring decorated in a style of a viking ship.
 This match was introduced by The Viking Raiders on the September 2, 2022, edition of SmackDown (taped on August 26, 2022) against The New Day.

 Water Fight

 A water fight is a weapons match which the ring is surrounded with buckets of water, water guns and water balloons to use as weapons.
 Other than that, standard wrestling rules apply.
 Notably, Jillian Hall once smacked Mickie James over the head with a water gun during this match.

-Weapon Rumble match
+Weapon Rumble

-The Weapon Rumble match is a hardcore match invented in DDT Pro-Wrestling in which, similarly to a Rumble rules match, with every time interval a new weapon is introduced in the match.
+The Weapon Rumble is a hardcore match invented in DDT Pro-Wrestling in which, similarly to a Rumble rules match, with every time interval a new weapon is introduced in the match.
 The weapons are chosen by the participants beforehand and can widely vary due to the loose interpretation of the definition of a "weapon" that's used by the company in a comedic manner.